(Disclosure: Some of the links below may be affiliate links)

 I have recently started translating some of my articles into French.
 It is too early to know if this experiment is working or not.
 But if it is working, I will continue to translate articles during my fourth year.
 Translating articles could be a great way to grow my audience.

 Finally, I am currently close to reaching the capacity of my hosting plan.
 So I may have to upgrade to a higher plan to continue to keep up with the traffic.
 For now, it is doing well since a lot of the traffic is handled by Cloudflare.
-But enough requests are reaching SiteGround that I will soon need to update to the third tried of hosting.
+But enough requests are reaching SiteGround that I will soon need to update to the third tier of hosting.

 Your point of view?